-- 7.6.1 A dedicated and clearly marked tender box shall be made available to receive all submissions made.42 - 7.6.2 The tender box shall be fitted with two locks and the keys kept separately by two supply chain manager.
+7.6.2 The tender box shall be fitted with two locks and the keys kept separately by two supply chain manager.
 Such personnel shall be present when the box is opened on the stipulated closing date for submissions.

-7.7 Opening of submissions38
+7.7 Opening of submissions

-- 7.7.1 Submissions shall be opened by an opening panel comprising two people nominated by [designated persons] who have declared their interest or confirmed that they have no interest in the submissions that are to be opened. - 7.7.2 The opening panel shall open the tender box at the stipulated closing time and:
+7.7.1 Submissions shall be opened by an opening panel comprising two people nominated by

+[designated persons] who have declared their interest or confirmed that they have no interest in the submissions that are to be opened.